Distributed Stochastic Gradient Descent: Nonconvexity, Nonsmoothness, and Convergence to Local Minima: Setup and Main Results

 for all $\|x\|\geq R$. \end{assumption} \begin{assumption} $~$ \begin{enumerate} \item The graph $G=(V,E)$ is undirected, unweighted, and connected. \item $\alpha_k = \Theta\left( k^{-\tau_\alpha}\right)$ and $\beta_k = \Theta\left(k^{-\tau_\beta}\right)$ with $0< \tau_\beta < \tau_\alpha$, $\frac{1}{2} < \tau_\alpha \leq 1$. \item The gradient noise at each agent $n$ satisfies

 for some $B>0$, and all $k\geq 1$. \end{enumerate} \end{assumption} \begin{assumption} Let $\CP_f\subset \R^d$ denote the set of critical points of $f$.
 The set $\R\backslash f(\CP_f)$ is dense in $\R$. \end{assumption} Assumption \ref{a:smooth-stuff} is a standard smoothness assumption.
-Assumption \ref{a:coercive-sorta} ensures that the negative gradient points inwards asymptotically, and imposes a mild restriction on the growth rate of the gradient.
+Assumption \ref{a:coercive-sorta} ensures that the gradient points outwards asymptotically, and imposes a mild restriction on the growth rate of the gradient.
 Note that this assumption is satisfied in the case of $\ell_1$ and $\ell_2$ regularization.
 Assumption \ref{a:grab-bag}, part 1 ensures that information can diffuse through the network.
 Part 2 assumes a convenient form for the update weights (see Section \ref{sec:prelims} for a formal definition of $\Theta(\cdot)$ notation).
 Part 3 makes a standard assumption that the gradient noise is zero mean with bounded variance.

-Finally, in Assumption \ref{a:CP-meas-zero} we emphasize that a point $x^*$ is said to be a critical point of $f$ if $\nabla f(x^*) = 0$.
+Finally, in Assumption \ref{a:CP-meas-zero} we recall that a point $x^*$ is said to be a critical point of $f$ if $\nabla f(x^*) = 0$.
 The set of critical \emph{values} is given by the image of the set of critical points, $f(\CP_f)$.
 Assumption \ref{a:CP-meas-zero} simply states that the set of non-critical values is dense in $\R$.
-We emphasize that this is a mild technical assumption commonly used obtain convergence to critical points using stochastic approximation procedures; cf. \citep{davis2018stochastic,duchi2018stochastic,benaim2005stochastic}.
+While this assumption is quite technical, we emphasize that it is a mild assumption commonly used obtain convergence to critical points in stochastic approximation procedures; cf. \citep{davis2018stochastic,duchi2018stochastic,benaim2005stochastic}.
 The assumption holds in many practical circumstances of interest involving nonsmooth loss functions \citep{davis2018stochastic}.

 Our first main result, stated next, is that D-SGD achieves consensus and converges to critical points under these assumptions. \begin{theorem}[Convergence to Critical Points] Let $\{(x_n(k))_{n=1}^N\}_{k\geq 1}$ be a D-SGD process \eqref{dynamics_DT} with $f$ given by \eqref{eqn:f-def}.
 Suppose Assumptions \ref{a:smooth-stuff}--\ref{a:CP-meas-zero} hold.
 Then, given any fixed initial condition, for each $n=1,\ldots,N$ the following hold with probability 1: \begin{enumerate} \item [(i)] Agents achieve consensus in the sense that $\lim_{k\to\infty} \|x_n(k) - x_\ell(k)\|=0$ for all $\ell=1,\ldots,N$. \item [(ii)]$x_n(k)$ converges to the set of critical points of $f$. \end{enumerate} \end{theorem}